ncatlab/nlab-content/pages/11615.md

 ## Relation to constructivism

-Synthetic approaches are naturally compatible with [[constructive mathematics]]/[[intuitionistic mathematics]], but syntehtic mathematics is about a different issue than constructivism.
+Synthetic approaches are naturally compatible with [[constructive mathematics]]/[[intuitionistic mathematics]], but synthetic mathematics is about a different issue than constructivism.
 For instance even most constructive [[proof assistants]] in existence have in their libraries defined basic mathematics concepts,such as manifolds, in the traditional analytic way.

 ## Relation to computer science